numbat70/inclusion2021/_docs/accessibility/advice-specific.md

 ### Autism

 Autism is a spectrum condition and affects everyone differently.
 There are differences in communication, sensory processing, social understanding and how you process information.
+Women are often diagnosed very late as there are still a lot of misconceptions about what autism is.
+A good resource for employers: [DWP Autism and Neurodiversity Toolkit for staff and managers](https://www.autismandneurodiversitytoolkit.org/)

 ![infinity symbol with rainbow colours](/inclusion/accessibility/files/neurodiversity.jpg) The infinity symbol represents autistic pride (Istock art)

-A good resource for employers: [DWP Autism and Neurodiversity Toolkit for staff and managers](https://www.autismandneurodiversitytoolkit.org/)

 Video from the Scottish Goverment: Around 1 in 100 people in Scotland are autistic.
-Different minds.
-One Scotland.
-To understand more, visit differentminds.scot #Differentminds
+To understand more, visit [differentminds.scot](https://differentminds.scot/) #Differentminds
 <iframe title="Autism myths - full film" width="560" height="322" src="https://www.youtube.com/embed/0TAuQUlpdvU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Women are often diagnosed very late as there are still a lot of misconceptions about what autism is.

 What women with autism want you to know:
 <iframe title="What women with autism want you to know" width="560" height="322" src="https://www.youtube.com/embed/NwEH9Ui4HV8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>